nate-4000/NLOS/README.md

     * if you are on linux, you want to chmod run.sh to a `+x`, otherwise it will not run
 4. login as `root` using the password `rootpass`
 5. use `adduser` to setup a new user
+6. `exit` then rerun the run file
+7. login as you!
 6. enjoy